mlcommons/ck/docs/mlperf/inference/README.md

 ## Install repository with CM automations

 Install the MLCommons repository with [reusable and portable automation recipes (CM scripts)](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) via CM.
-These scripts are being developed and shared by the community under Apache 2.0 license to enable portable, modular, and technology-agnostic benchmarks and applications that can automatically run with any software, hardware, models and data sets.
+These scripts are being developed and shared by the community and MLCommons under Apache 2.0 license to enable portable, modular, and technology-agnostic benchmarks and applications that can automatically run with any software, hardware, models and data sets.